ParvaP/Generative/README.md

 # Generative Art
-This is some generative art I've made in Processing.
+This is some generative art I've made in Processing and P5js.

 ## Breathe (Parabolic Curves)
 <img src="./Parabolic_Curves/Breathe.gif" width="900" height="900" />